qilimanjaro-tech/qililab/doc/library/Documentation/Runcards/chip.rst

             frequency: 6.5328e+09
             nodes: [0, 2]

-Wich represents the next diagram:
+Which is represented in the next diagram:

 .. image:: ../../img/Simple_Chip.png
     :align: center

-On these example we have a qubit, a ressonator and the two ports from were we manipulate them.
+In this example, we have a qubit, a resonator, and the two ports from where we manipulate them.
-As you can recall every component has an id from wich we refer to.
-Nodes indicate what is connected to what, for example, in our simple case, ``id_ : 2`` wich is a ressonator is connected to ``nodes : [1, 3]``.
+As you can recall every component has an id from which we refer to.
+Nodes indicate what is connected to what, for example, in our simple case, ``id_ : 2``which is a resonator is connected to ``nodes : [1, 3]``.
-That means that our resonator is connected to a port ``id_ : 1`` and to the qubit ``id_ : 3``.
+That means that our resonator is connected to the port ``id_ : 1`` and the qubit ``id_ : 3``.

 Advanced example
 --------------------